Variation of magnetic properties of Sr$_2$FeMoO$_6$ due to oxygen vacancies: Introduction

+Nevertheless, no study addressed explicitly the variation of the Curie temperature, $\Tc$, with oxygen vacancies (\VO).
+We deploy therefore the Korringa-Kohn-Rostoker Green's function (KKR-GF) method with the coherent potential approximation (CPA).
+We calculated magnetic coupling constants using the magnetic force theorem\cite{Liechtenstein1987jmmm} and used it with a classical Heisenberg model in order to calculate the Curie temperature similarly done as in Refs. \cite{Fischer2009prb,Hoffmann2015prb_own}.
+A similar approach handling ASD from first-principles was beyond the scope of this work, since the distribution of those antisite defects has to be studied carefully.
+A simple random distribution might be ruled out by Ref. \cite{Meneghini2009prl} showing a tendency for antiphase patches, which makes the study of the magnetic coupling of antisite defects a work on its own.

-In the following section, we describe the lattice structure of SFMO used in our calculations.
-Details about the calculation techniques are given in the next section.
-The influence of the electronic correlations and the lattice defects on the electronic structure is discussed in Sec.~\ref{sec:Electronic structure}.
-Their effect on the magnetic properties, such as the magnetic moment or the Curie temperature, is shown in Sec.~\ref{sec:magnetic properties}.
-We present in the Sec.~\ref{sec:XASandXMCD} the XAS and XMCD calculations for the SFMO compound and compare them with previously measured spectra.
-The results are summarized in the last section.
+In the following section, we describe the lattice structure of SFMO used in our calculations and give details about the calculation techniques.
+In Sec.~\ref{sec:XASandXMCD}, we present the XAS and XMCD calculations for the SFMO compound and demonstrate that oxygen vacancies have to be present in SFMO samples.
+The influence of oxygen vacancies on the electronic structure and magnetic properties is then discussed in Sec.~\ref{sec:oxygen_vacancies}.